rosemondho/recycle-app/README.md

 - Number of plastic recycling symbol
 - ZIP Code
+- Number of Results
-- ID of item
+- Radius of Search
+- [optional] Materials to Recycle

 ### Roadmap

 #### MVP

+- Users can search based on ZIP code and materials.
-- Users can enter in a number for the plastic recycling symbol
+- Users can get a list of search results for nearby recyclers based on the criteria.
+- Users can create and login to an account.
+- Logged-in users can like and/or comment on different recyclers.
-- Users can access Recycling API
+- Users can search
-- Frontend: displays webpage, Backend: database and server
-- Login and save favorite recycling center on profile

 #### 2.0